lewostrowski/sfw-homepage/README.md

 * difference in color between information border box and box background
 * hard to read color palette
 * wrong date format in oop.js, line 188
-* not adjusted link-button border; for smaller resolution text is not centered; borders is too height
+* not adjusted link-button border; for smaller resolution text is not centered; borders is too height (padding for .btn-link)